cjber/semantic-catalogue/README.md

 4. **Configure the system:**

-   Edit the `config/config.toml` file to customize model settings.
+   Edit the `config/config.toml` file to customise model settings.

 ## Running the Project